Associate Professor in Law, Faculty of Social Sciences

-Dr Marko Milanovic is lecturer in law at the University of Nottingham School of Law.
+Dr Marko Milanovic is Associate Professor at the University of Nottingham School of Law.

 Marko obtained his first degree in law from the University of Belgrade Faculty of Law, his LL.M from the University of Michigan Law School, and his PhD in international law from the University of Cambridge; his PhD thesis on the extraterritorial application of human rights treaties was awarded the Yorke Prize by the Cambridge Faculty of Law.

 Marko is Secretary-General and member of the Executive Board of the European Society of International Law, an Associate of the Belgrade Centre for Human Rights, and co-editor of EJIL: Talk!, the blog of the European Journal of International Law, as well as a member of the EJIL's Editorial Board.
 He was Law Clerk to Judge Thomas Buergenthal of the International Court of Justice in 2006/2007.